-Heat the olive oil in a deep stew pot over medium-high heat and saute the chicken until browned.
+In a deep stew pot over medium-high heat, heat the olive oil and saute the chicken until browned.

 Pour 2 1/2 cups of water into the pan with the vegetables and bring to a boil.

 Reduce heat to low and cook until the sauce is thick, making sure to stir constantly.
-Turn off the heat and set aside the white sauce.
+Turn off the heat and set aside.

 In a small bowl, take about 1/3 cup of the soup broth from the chicken and vegetable stew and mix with cream cheese until it melts.

 Add the cream cheese and soup broth mixture back into the stew.

 Add the white sauce to the stew and stir lightly.